Existence of mASD connections on 4-manifolds with cylindrical ends: Gluing regular families

-Part (b) can be restated by saying that, relative to the local trivilization of (a), the map $\Psi$ is a local $\C^m$-diffeomorphism onto an open subset of the fiber.
-This is an $\mASD$ version of the familiar result for $\ASD$ connections that gluing produces an open subset of the $\ASD$ moduli space for a connected sum.
+Part (b) can be restated by saying that, relative to the local trivilization of (a), locally the section $\Psi$ becomes a $\C^m$-embedding onto an embedded $\C^m$-submanifold of the fiber.
+This is an $\mASD$ version of the familiar result for $\ASD$ connections that gluing produces a parametrized family of connections in the $\ASD$ moduli space for a connected sum.
 See Figure \ref{fig:3} for an illustration of the fiber bundle in (a), and Figure \ref{fig:4} for an illustration of the specified trivialization, as well as the map $\Phi$.